-Empirically, the symbolic dynamics is complete for a return map in the fundamental domain, i.e., there exists a one-to-one correspondence between binary symbol sequences and collinear trajectories in the fundamental domain, with exception of the $\overline{0}$ cycle.
+Empirically, the symbolic dynamics is complete for a Poincaré map in the fundamental domain, i.e., there exists a one-to-one correspondence between binary symbol sequences and collinear trajectories in the fundamental domain, with exception of the $\overline{0}$ cycle.

-42.2.3 Periodic orbits
+41.2.3 Periodic orbits

 The existence of a binary symbolic dynamics makes it easy to count the number of periodic orbits in the fundamental domain, as in sect.
 18.7.2.
-However, mere existence of these cycles does not suffice to calculate semiclassical spectral determinants. space trajectories and calculate their periods, topological indices and stabilities.
-A restriction of the periodic orbit search to a suitable Poincaré section, i.e., $r_2 = 0$ or $r_1 = r_2$, leaves us in general with a 2-dimensional search.
+However, mere existence of these cycles does not suffice to calculate semiclassical spectral determinants.
+We need to determine their phase space trajectories and calculate their periods, topological indices and stabilities.
+A restriction of the periodic orbit search to a suitable Poincaré surface of section, e.g. $r_2 = 0$ or $r_1 = r_2$, leaves us in general with a 2-dimensional search.
 Methods to find periodic orbits in multi-dimensional spaces have been described in chapter 16.
 They depend sensitively on good starting guesses.
-A systematic search for all orbits can be achieved only after combining multi-dimensional Newton methods with interpolation algorithms based on the binary symbolic dynamics phase
+A systematic search for all orbits can be achieved only after combining multi-dimensional Newton methods with interpolation algorithms based on the binary symbolic dynamics phase space partitioning.
+All cycles up to symbol length 16 (some 8000 prime cycles) have been computed by such methods, with some examples shown in figure 41.5.
+All numerical evidence indicates that the dynamics of collinear helium is hyperbolic, and that all periodic orbits are unstable.

-Figure 42.5: Some of the shortest cycles in collinear helium.
+Figure 41.5: Some of the shortest cycles in collinear helium.
 The classical collinear electron motion is bounded by the potential barrier $-1 = -2/r_1 - 2/r_2 + 1/(r_1 + r_2)$ and the condition $r_i \ge 0$.
 The orbits are shown in the full $r_1 - r_2$ domain, the itineraries refers to the dynamics in the $r_1 \ge r_2$ fundamental domain.
-The last figure, the 14-cycle 001011001101111, is an example of a typical cycle with no symmetry.
+The last figure, the 14-cycle 00101100110111, is an example of a typical cycle with no symmetry.